input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Note that the linking behavior is different due to the interpreted nature of Javascript.
 In the JS backend, we can link with libraries using foreign imports _even if_ the imported functions don't exist.
-Instead of failing at link time (what usually happens with native code) a JS exception is raised only when and if the imported function is called.
+Instead of failing at link time (which is what usually happens with native code) a JS exception is raised only when and if the imported function is called.

 ## How to help?

-We have now reached our first milestone; anyone can easily build and test the JS backend, and anyone can open bug reports or offer patches for the JS backend on GHC's gitlab.
+We have now reached our first milestone; anyone can easily build and test the JS backend, and anyone can open bug reports or offer patches for the JS backend on GHC's GitLab.

 For those who offered their help this year: thank you!
 Until now it was difficult to split the work into independent tasks (one fix led to a new